 How we bring real life into the classroom

 A Williamsburg Academy student won’t be found writing a book report for her mentor.
-Students write book reviews for real literature websites, or customer reviews for real products; they interview a local city council members or gather data about traffic on hiking paths the city is considering closing; they interact with experts and try their hand at their own level of excellence.
+Students write book reviews for real literature websites, or customer reviews for real products; they interview local city council members or gather data about traffic on hiking paths the city is considering closing; they interact with experts and try their hand at their own level of excellence.
 This makes for public audiences and public impact.
 Authentic work ensures that students have the necessary skills to be highly competent, successful adults in a rapidly changing world.
 This also means that students’ work typically goes through many revisions.
 Students learn to be excellent in what they do through repetition and refinement.

 MENTORS, NOT JUST TEACHERS